-When you are considering the sale of your home, it’s never too early to start planning what you need to do to get your home into the best condition for the market.
-Getting your home ready to sell takes some planning and some research to make sure you get the highest return on your investment.
+When you are considering the sale of your home, it’s never too early to start planning what you need to do to get your home into it’s best condition for the market.
+Getting your home ready to sell takes some research and planning to make sure you get the highest return on your investment.

-In a buyer’s market, the competition can be high, so planning well is important before you put your house on the market, you want to make sure your house measures up to similar homes in your market.
+In a buyer’s market, the competition can be high, so planning well is important.
+Before you put your house on the market, you want to make sure your house measures up to similar homes in your market.
 But even in a seller’s market, you want to maximize your home’s value and appeal to get the highest and best on the sale.
 Is it a buyer’s market or a seller’s market?
 It makes a difference in the selling strategy.

-Before the home goes on the market, there are two major considerations a seller needs to understand are: 1) how to get your home in its best condition, both inside and out, and 2) how to price the home effectively.
+Before the home goes on the market, there are two major considerations a seller needs to understand: 1) how to get your home in its best condition, both inside and out, and 2) how to price the home effectively.
 Getting your home ready for the market can take some time, depending on the condition.

 Table of Contents

 - 🏡 What Should You Do to Get Your House Ready to Sell?

 - 💻 Do Your Research on Home Renovations and Repairs

 - 👪 Learn What Today’s Home Buyers Want

 - 🌻 Update Outside the House – Curb Appeal

 - 👣 Five Steps to Captivate Buyers with Curb Appeal